taosut/Stream-App/README.md

 9. Create a helper method `renderAuthButton()` to check the user signed-in state and display the appropriate text message.
 Invoke this method inside `render()`.

    *Note: test the code out in console by logging in and logging out via calling `gapi.auth2.getAuthInstance().signIn()` and etc.*

+10. Added `listen(this.onAuthChange)` to update the state variable 'isSignedIn' whenever the user signs in or signs out.
+11. Instead of showing status message, change the renderAuthButton() method to display appropriate buttons instead.